Spiritus Hermeticum: part four

 Regeneration has also been compared with a change of clothing; clothing is external, Regeneration is internal, psychical and vital.
 In John 5:24 we may read: "He that heareth my word, and believeth on him that sent me. . .is passed from death unto life."
 And Ephesians 2:1 says further: "And you hath he quickened [cause to live], who were dead in trespasses and sins."
 These texts are sometimes taken to imply the instantaneousness of the new birth and the absolute deadness and insensibility of the human soul (Higher Mind in our terminology), as well as man's native incapacity for goodness and godliness; and thus they present difficulties to the scientist and the theologian alike.
 Many theologians feel obliged, however by the general trend of Scripture to regard the 'deadness' referred to as relative rather than absolute, and to consider man's spiritual nature as diseased and inert rather than literally dead; while the scientist, who objects to anything instantaneous and unprepared for, in any grade of life, organic or psychical, explains the apparent suddenness of the change in man's religious life by the hypothesis of the 'subliminal self' postulated by such psychologists as F. W. H. Myers, or the more modern term 'unconscious', which may mean anything or nothing, as you will readily see, for either mind may be 'unconscious' in relation to the other.
 It all depends upon which is in the ascendant at any particular time and the state of evolution of the individual man or woman, as we have discussed in several previous articles and especially in our Occult Studies Course.

-We shall continue our discussion of Regeneration in the next part of this investigation.
+We conclude our discussion of Regeneration in part five of this investigation.
 Meanwhile, we hope that what we have put before you has quickened your desire to learn more about the true Teachings of Hermes.

 © Copyright occult-mysteries.org.
 Article published 12 July 2020.